ASAP Checklist

 -

 Financial benefits accounts.
-The company will stop paying for
+Your employer does stop paying for

 accounts at the firms that administer the 401(k), stock, option,